rwiankowski/azurefundamentals/Content/Part1-CloudComputing.md

 - Integration Platform as a Service,
 - and others.

-However, all those constructs can be separated into IaaS, PaaS, and SaaS.
+However, all those constructs can be brought back to IaaS, PaaS, and SaaS.

 *IMPORTANT - While Microsoft has offerings covering all three models in its portfolio, Azure is limited to IaaS and PaaS only.
 There are no SaaS services in Azure.*